projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

 .. code-block:: c

-   /* Generate one msi interrupt to UOS, the index parameter indicates
+   /* Generate one msi interrupt to User VM, the index parameter indicates
     * the msi number from its PCI msi capability. */ void    pci_generate_msi(struct pci_vdev *pi, int index);

-   /* Generate one msix interrupt to UOS, the index parameter indicates
+   /* Generate one msix interrupt to User VM, the index parameter indicates
     * the msix number from its PCI msix bar. */ void    pci_generate_msix(struct pci_vdev *pi, int index);